GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/AA0_Followup/YouTube_Follow_Up.md

 * @17:57 - "the eagle is pointing to the right-wing, not the left-wing of the bird!
 The Hive Mind has corrupted and deceived Carol by manipulating the POTUS Seal.
 4 stars missing of 13 stars."

 https://youtu.be/8h46Ywf0VOA?t=1099 Systemic representatives.
 Interfaces.
 Like dealing with a corporate entity.
 Customer service is trained to sound personal, but they are a cog in the corporate system.
 Organized mockery and isolation as a mechanism of control. https://youtu.be/8h46Ywf0VOA?t=1172 seductive via social desires (very applicable to my Islamic nation travels and women, Malala's call-outs) relational warmth. https://youtu.be/8h46Ywf0VOA?t=1205 Radio shack loner man, fantasy of libertarian.
 Rent-seeking symbolism.

+https://youtu.be/8h46Ywf0VOA?t=1307 Exactly what the show is interrogating.
+He has NOW woken up to the James Joyce level of consciousness, history is a nightmare.
+You don't just stand free of the history of languages and meaning given to you. https://youtu.be/8h46Ywf0VOA?t=1380 Think of the show's hive mind as a system. https://youtu.be/8h46Ywf0VOA?t=1473 Carol's first rule / law is about deception and lie. https://youtu.be/8h46Ywf0VOA?t=1512 Neoliberal governance.
+Experts offering plausible deniability. https://youtu.be/8h46Ywf0VOA?t=1615 what thing binds society together?
+Endless growth.

 &nbsp;